The Role of Good Bacteria in the Gut

 What Are Good Bacteria and What Is the Microbiome?

-We take antibiotics to kill bacteria that are harmful and causing disease.
+We take antibiotics to kill bacteria that are harmful.
 However, not all bacteria are harmful.
 In fact, many trillions of bacteria live in and on our bodies and play an important role in keeping us healthy.
 Scientists estimate that the human body has 10 times more cells from bacteria than human cells.
 Most of these species live in the gastrointestinal tract, especially in the colon.3,5

 According to a 2010 article in Microbiology, "Practically all surfaces of the human body exposed to the environment are normally inhabited by [microbes].
 The intestine constitutes an especially rich and diverse microbial habitat.
 Approximately 800-1000 different bacterial species and >7000 different strains inhabit the gastrointestinal tract."4